d-rothen/euler-loading/README.md

 | `metadata` | `dict[str, Any]` | Optional arbitrary metadata.
 Keys under `metadata["euler_loading"]` are treated as euler-loading defaults. |

-The loader is the **only** place where domain-specific I/O happens. euler-loading never interprets file contents — it only resolves *which* file to load and passes the path to your function.
+The loader is the **only** place where domain-specific I/O happens. euler-loading never interprets file contents — it only resolves *which* file to load and passes the path (or in-memory buffer) to your function.

 ### `MultiModalDataset.describe_for_runlog()`